How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 Here are the key takeaways for working effectively with education agents and improving your student recruitment strategy:

-• Tailor your approach by market.
+• Tailor your approach to the source market.
 Communication styles differ significantly.
-From highly structured partners in CEE and Japan to more flexible, relationship-driven agencies in Mexico, LATAM, and West Africa.
+From highly structured agent partners in CEE and Japan to more flexible, relationship-driven agencies in Mexico, LATAM, and West Africa.

-• China requires flexibility.
+• China appreciates flexibility.
 Agents in China appreciate frequent confirmations, short meetings, and fast schedule changes - clarity and adaptability matter.

 • Professionalism and structure matter in North & East Asia.
 Japan and South Korea value formality, hierarchy, and detailed information when recruiting students.